acarlton5/NOIZ-Cadence/README.md

 No pipeline conversion is required to run the demo.

 ## Running the Demo
-Open `index.html` in any modern browser.
-Because the assets live beside the HTML file, no build step is required.
-If you serve the folder from a local web server, make sure it serves static files with CORS enabled (or just open the file directly via `file://`).
+Serve the folder from a local web server (for example `python -m http.server 8080` from the project root) and open `http://localhost:8080/index.html`.
+The runtime streams `.model3.json`, `.moc3`, and `.exp3.json` files via `fetch`, so browsers will block direct `file://` access.
+No additional build step is required beyond running a static file server.

 ## Customising Models and Attachments
 Model definitions live inside `index.html` under the `MODEL_CONFIGS` constant.
 Each entry declares: